olininfo/olininfo.github.io/CONTRIBUTING.md

     </div>
 </a>
 ```
-b)  To open a set of options (a bootstrap modal object) add the following code, editing the parameters as you go:
+*Option 2:*  To open a set of options (a bootstrap modal object) add the following code, editing the parameters as you go:

 **Step one:** Add the tile card under the `<!-- Tiles container -->` section